-Above all, Medellin is a place of surprises that will draw you in, even if it lacks big name tourist attractions or the type of things that attract most tourists to Latin America.
+Above all, Medellin is a place of surprises that will draw you in, even if it lacks big name tourist attractions or the type of things that attract most tourists to South America.
 Whether you’ve got 3 days in Medellin or three weeks, I’m sure you will find plenty to keep you busy here and I think you’ll see just why this place has become such a hot spot and why people like me have decided to settle down for much longer periods of time too.

-So there you have it, my suggested itinerary for three days in Medellin — I hope it helps you hit the ground running during your stay in Medellin and that you get lots out of your trip.
-For more ideas and info, don’t miss my other in-depth articles about Medellin.
+So there you have it, my suggested itinerary for 3 days in Medellin — I hope it helps you hit the ground running during your stay in Medellin and that you get lots out of your trip.
+For more ideas and info, don’t miss my many other in-depth articles about Medellin.

 Read Next: 30+ Things to Do in Medellin